 What is the best car insurance company?

-The best company for you depends on your situation.
-The easiest way to find the best one for you is to shop around between a few different companies.
+The best auto insurer for you depends on your situation.
+The easiest way to find the best insurer for you is to shop your coverage with several carriers, according to the Insurance Information Institute.
 By obtaining quotes from multiple companies, you can see who will offer you the best coverage for the best rates.
-To get started, read our guide on the Best Car Insurance Companies for 2020.
+To get started, read our guide on the Best Car Insurance Companies for 2021.

 When should I dispute a total loss declaration?

 Insurance companies try to make their declarations correctly, but they do make mistakes.
-If you believe that your car has incorrectly declared totaled, you should dispute it.
-You may not win the dispute, but it will ensure they take a closer look at your case.
+If you believe that your vehicle has been incorrectly declared totaled, you should dispute it with your auto insurer.
+You may not win the dispute, but it will ensure the company takes a closer look at your case.

 What policies have total loss car insurance coverage?

-There are three main types of car insurance that provide total loss coverage.
-These types are property damage liability (basic liability), comprehensive coverage and collision coverage.
+There are three main types of auto insurance that provide total loss coverage.
+These types are property damage liability (basic liability), and optional comprehensive coverage and collision coverage.
 With property damage liability, a total loss is only covered if another driver is at fault.

 Do I need total loss car insurance?

-Total loss coverage could be a good idea if you have no alternatives to using a personal vehicle and if you could not replace your car if it were totaled.
+Total loss coverage could be a good idea if you have no alternatives to using a personal vehicle and if you could not replace your vehicle if it were totaled.
 For many people, the loss of their vehicle can mean a loss of income.
-In those situations, total loss insurance can make a lot of sense.
+In those situations, total loss insurance can provide you with essential financial protection.